 While studying to become an Episcopal medical missionary in 1958, Marilyn converted to Catholicism.
 Devoted to Our Lady and attentive to the promptings of the Holy Spirit, she has been involved in the Catholic Charismatic Renewal since 1970.
 Presently, she serves as a member of the Steering Committee for the Southern Regional Conference and has served on the National Leadership Council of the Renewal.

-Striving to live a life of devoted service to God, her family and her church, she and her husband, Peter, are especially proud of their six children and eleven grandchildren.
+Striving to live a life of devoted service to God, her family and her church, she and her husband, Peter, are especially proud of their six children and thirteen grandchildren.
 Members of the Knights of the Holy Sepulchre and Legatus, Marilyn and Peter have served their parish, St. Angela Merici in New Orleans, as extraordinary ministers of the Eucharist.